From the Rio Grande River to the mountains, have a grand adventure at Chisos Mountains Lodge

 - 20% off meals when eating in the dining room

-- Friends and Family room discounts at the Chisos Mountains Lodge and Big Bend Resorts & Adventures
+- Friends and family room discounts at the Chisos Mountains Lodge and Big Bend Resorts & Adventures during slow periods

 Getting Here and Getting Around

 Employees are responsible for their own transportation to and from Big Bend National Park.
 Pick-ups in Alpine from the bus station or train station can be arranged in advance.
-Shuttles are provided several times a day from housing to/from the lodge.
+Shuttles are provided daily from housing to/from the lodge.
 Several day trips to town are offered to staff each year.

 The night skies are some of the darkest in the country.
 Big Bend National Park received the International Dark Skies – Gold Tier recognition.
 This means you can see tons of stars and on some nights the Milky Way will be so bright it will take your breath away.
 River trips, horseback riding, and ATV trips are available through local outfitters just outside the park.
-A 72 par desert golf course located in Study Butte just outside the park will give you a unique golfing experience.
 Study Butte and Terlingua also host several restaurants and a few bars.
 Photography, birding, hiking, reading, and writing are some of the popular activities among current staff.

 How to Apply

-Please complete our online application via the link below.
+Please complete our online application via the button below.
 We look forward to hearing from you!